Kaurin/kaurin.github.io/_posts/2022-04-03-Alpine-Linux-KVM-PCI-Passthrough.markdown

 # Assumptions

 Guide assumes that your (my) target system has vt-d or AMD's equivalent supported and enabled in BIOS.
-Intel-based system is used here, so your kernel parameters and module options might differ for AMD.
+Intel-based system is used here, so your kernel parameters and module options will differ for AMD.

 # Alpine Linux installation